 The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) replaced the EU Data Protection Directive (Directive 95/46/EC) and applies in all member states as of May 25, 2018.
-Germany enacted the Data Protection Adaptation and Implementation Act (DSAnpUG-EU) and the Second Data Protection Adaptation and Implementation Act (2nd DSAnpUG-EU) to update its Federal Data Protection Act (BDSG), align it with the GDPR, and make conforming changes to other laws.
+Germany updated its Federal Data Protection Act (BDSG) to align it with the GDPR, and also made conforming changes to other laws.